-Under a bilateral free trade agreement, dairy imports from New Zealand are sold on a fair trade basis and enter Australia free of any duty.
-However, the industry is also protected against unfair import competition from other countries, mainly through the imposition of a tariff quota on imports of cheese.
+Under a bilateral free trade agreement, dairy imports from New Zealand are sold on a fair trade basis and enter Australia free of any du/y.

-3. Australian Dried Fruits Board (ADFB)
+2. Australian Dried Fruits Board (ADFB)

-The Australian Dried Fruits Board (ADFB), was established, on 1 July 1991, as a product board under the Australian Horticultural Corporation.
+The ADFE, was established, on 1 July 1991, as a product board under the Australian Horticultural Corporation.
 It replaces the now defunct Australian Dried Fruits Corporation but retains virtually all the controls held by the former Corporation.